MicelloK/evolution-simulator/docs/model/OptionReader.md

 Configurations will be saved in `src/main/resources/config.csv`

-WARNING: `config.csv` should have empty line on the end.
+WARNING: `config.csv` should have empty line at the end.

 ## Class structure
 ### Fields: